mattbatman/biblical/src/content/post/job.md

     }
   },
   {
-    text: "Eliphaz the Temanite suggest Job's actions are the reason for his suffering.",
+    text: "Job and his three friends discuss the guilt of Job.",
     start: {
       book: "Job",
       chapter: 4,